 Laure (1976)

-Al Cliver stars alongside the original Emmanuelle Arsan in this well made softcore erotica .
+Al Cliver and Annie Belle star alongside the original Emmanuelle Arsan in this well made softcore erotica .
 Severin USA R0 DVD.

 The Film

 The unusually beautiful Annie Belle plays the titular Laure and looks very good in the role, both in and out of costume.
 Lucio Fulci regular Al Cliver plays her film-making lover while Orso Maria Guerrini (Keoma (1976)) plays the Professor.
-Emmanuelle Arsan herself (an occasional actress previously credited as Marayat Andriane in the 1960s) plays the Professor's lover Myrte and looks good, with a well played lesbian sex scene.
+Emmanuelle Arsan herself (an occasional actress previously credited as Marayat Andriane in the 1960s) plays the Professor's lover Myrte and is good in the part, with a well played lesbian sex scene.

-A rather troubled production not withstanding, Laure is one of the better erotic films of the 1970s - avoiding the often unnecessary sleaze of the Italian productions, and the slow pacing of many of the French entries, it is both artistic and erotic, with a good storyline - boosted by some strong acting and superb direction.
+Despite the disputes between director and producer, Laure is one of the better erotic films of the 1970s - eschewing the often unnecessary sleaze of the Italian productions and avoiding the interminably slow pacing of many of the French entries, it is both artistic and erotic, with a good storyline - boosted by some strong acting and superb direction.
 Recommended to fans of cinematic erotica who don't need sleaze or hardcore sex to sustain their interest.

 Anyone famous in it?
-Al Cliver - star of a lot of Lucio Fulci's horror films, including The Beyond (1981) and Zombi 2 (1979).
+Al Cliver - star of several of Lucio Fulci's horror films, including The Beyond (1981) and Zombi 2 (1979).

-Any sex?
+Any sex or nudity?
 Numerous softcore sex scenes and female nude scenes (plus one brief male nude scene).

 The DVD

-A very good looking picture with almost no print damage or grain and very good colours, some mild artifacting.
+A very good looking picture with almost no print damage or grain and very good colours, some minor artifacting.

-Note: a few scenes were intentionally lower quality, shot on a character's 16mm camera.
+Note: a few scenes are intentionally lower quality, shot on a character's 16mm camera.

 Audio English mono - sounds fine although the dubbing is quite noticeable on several of the actors.